google/weather-tools/weather_dl/README.md

   that partitions will be processed in sequential order of each config; 'fair' means that partitions from each config will be interspersed evenly.
 Note: When using 'fair' scheduling, we recommend you set the '--partition-chunks' to a much smaller number.
 Default: 'in-order'.

+> Note: In case of BigQuery manifest tool will create the BQ table itself, if not already present.
+  Or it will use the existing table but can report errors in case of schema mismatch.

 Invoke with `-h` or `--help` to see the full range of options.